 Fiscal policies increase child monetary poverty by 2.9 percentage points due to the dominance of taxes over transfers, exacerbating vulnerability.
-Fiscal policies in Kenya intensify child monetary poverty, driving a 2.9 percentage point surge from 41.8 percent at pre-fiscal income to 44.7 percent at consumable income, as the burden of direct taxes (PIT) adds 1.1 points and indirect taxes contribute 3.0 points, far outweighing the meager 0.5-point reduction from cash transfers, leaving children increasingly exposed to economic hardship.
+Fiscal policies in Kenya intensify child monetary poverty, driving a 2.9 percentage point surge from 41.8 per cent at pre-fiscal income to 44.7 per cent at consumable income, as the burden of direct taxes (PIT) adds 1.1 points and indirect taxes contribute 3.0 points, far outweighing the small 0.5-point reduction from cash transfers, leaving children increasingly exposed to economic hardship.
 However, as noted earlier, the modest impact of cash transfers reflects the limitation of the static analysis employed in the CEQ framework.
 The approach does not capture the long-term, dynamic effects of regular cash transfers, such as investments in human and productive capital, which have been shown to reduce poverty sustainably over time.

 Inequality decreases by 5 Gini points, driven by direct taxes and in-kind transfers, though less impactful for children than the broader population.
 Child inequality falls by 5 Gini points, from 0.39 to 0.34 at final income, propelled by direct taxes (3-point drop) and in-kind transfers (2-point drop), yet this reduction lags slightly behind the broader population, indicating that fiscal policies are less effective in narrowing disparities for children compared to the overall population (Figure 6.5).